tymyrddin/blue/source/docs/shadows/red-lantern/fat_finger_hijack.md

-# Wazuh lab: fat-finger hijack (accidental control-plane incident)
+# Wazuh lab: fat-finger hijack

 ## Purpose of this lab